barryclark/jekyll-now/about.md

 My name is Mikaël Gramont, originally from France.
 I go by Mika in the US, as it's nicer to my ears :p

-I'm a frontend developer, currently working at YouTube in San Bruno, CA. There are many titles out there for what I do: web developer, front-end engineer, UX engineer, etc. It doesn't matter, it's mostly about providing great experiences for users.
+I'm a frontend developer, currently working at YouTube in San Bruno, CA. There are many titles out there for what I do: web developer, front-end engineer, UX engineer, etc. Some might say I push pixels around, but those are haters.
+I like to think that I build high-quality, robust user interfaces, in line with today's standards.

+Okay I push pixels around, fine.

 ### Some background